steveloughran/validate-hadoop-client-artifacts/README.md

 This independent module tests the s3a, gcs and abfs connectors, and associated committers, through the spark RDD and SQL APIs.

 [cloud integration](https://github.com/hortonworks-spark/cloud-integration)
 ```bash
 ant cloud-examples.build
 ant cloud-examples.test
 ```

+The test run is fairly tricky to get running; don't try and do this while
+* MUST be java 11+
+* Must have `cloud.test.configuration.file` set to an XML conf file declaring the auth credentials and stores to use for the target object stores (s3a, abfs, gcs)

 ## HBase filesystem